tiabottger/tiabottger.github.io/_posts/2025-11-21-KC-Penn-Cove-data.md

 - February 2022 - August 2023: [KC Year 1 summary](https://your.kingcounty.gov/dnrp/library/2023/kcr3593/kcr3593.pdf)
 This monitoring program was launched in response to Ecology releasing the Puget Sound Nutrient General Permit (PSNGP) June 2021.
 Ecology's Salish Sea Model (SSM) determined Whidbey Basin out of compliance DO compliance having a DO difference with/without anthroprogenic nutrient loading >0.2 mg/L, however a lack of empirical evidence in this area.
 This data set is intended for 1) validating SSM predictions, 2) improving SSM and other models, 3) understanding relative importance of nutrients, climate, local factors in deep water vs. shallow embayments.

+Data collected:
-- Profile casts (CT, DO, NO3, Chl, SA) processed by Dakota.
+- Profile casts (CT, DO, NO3, Chl, SA) processed into [LO/obs](https://github.com/parkermac/LO/tree/main/obs) codebase by Dakota.
 Bi-monthly.
 - Bottles at surface, 5m, bottom for nutrient concentrations (nitrate + nitrite, ammonia, orthophosphate, silica).
 Bi-monthly.
 - Moorings (DO, N, Chl) 15 minute sampling frequency at surface and bottom.